What to wear to the Symphony? How much are tickets? Not sure when to clap? Sense a sneeze coming on? Check out our FAQ’s!

 I purchased tickets but can no longer attend the concert.
 What should I do?

+The Phoenix Symphony has a no refunds policy.
 Ticket holders who cannot attend a concert can exchange those tickets for non-restricted Classics or Pops concerts only (based on availability) for an exchange fee of $8 per ticket ($2 per ticket for subscribers).
 Tickets are exchanged on a ticket-for-ticket basis and cannot be used as a credit for a different number of tickets in another price range.
 As a tax deduction, tickets can be donated back to The Phoenix Symphony for resale prior to the concert.

 Exchanges and donations must be made at least four hours prior to the concert.
 Exchanges and donations may be made in person at The Phoenix Symphony Box Office or tickets may be cut in half and faxed with payment information to 602-241-5347 or mailed to One North First Street, Suite 200, Phoenix, AZ 85004.